anshul090/bcs-fellowship-public-influencer/README.md

 # Anshul Gandhi – Public Influencer (Standing in the Community)

+As part of my broader contributions to the AI and technology community —  I’ve received international recognition for innovation and ethical leadership — including a **Global Recognition Award (2025)** and a **featured media profile in _Tech Times_**.
-As part of my broader contributions to the AI and technology community, I’ve served as a **judge and mentor** at numerous public hackathons and innovation events, alongside advocating for responsible AI and inclusive literacy.
+I’ve served as a judge and mentor at numerous public hackathons and innovation events, alongside advocating for responsible AI and inclusive literacy.

 ---
 ## Global Recognition